MeanderingProgrammer/harpoon-core.nvim/README.md

 # TODO

-* Support marks split by git branch in addition to project
+* If selected file is already open in some window, highlight the window instead of opening again
+* Open relative to buffer user was on before opening harpoon window